© Crown copyright 2017

 - carbon savings of £13 million

-6. How the proceeds will be used
+6. How the proceeds are being used

 This is not a tax and the money from the charge does not go to the government.